 To be spiritually mature and to grow in faith only comes when we know the Word, when it shapes our convictions, and when we learn to long for the sustenance it alone can provide.

 - Serves the poor and others in need.

 A spiritually mature Christian looks for ways to serve others in word and deed.

 Where are you on the path to spiritual maturity?
-Which of these characteristics of the spiritually mature do you display?
+Which of these spiritually mature characteristics do you display?
 Which do you need to work on?
 I’d love to hear your thoughts.

-For a great resource on spiritual maturity, check out this book: Emotionally Healthy Spirituality: Unleash a Revolution in Your Life in Christ by I’m reading through it now and am loving how convicting it is to me!
+For a great resource on spiritual maturity, check out this book: Emotionally Healthy Spirituality: Unleash a Revolution in Your Life in Christ by Peter Scazzero I’ve read it and loved how convicting it was to me!
 God is speaking to me through the words of the author.